MaxHuber88/MindReader-Quantum/README.md

 ## Features

-- **User Authentication**: Secure user registration and authentication for authorized access.

 - **MRI Image Upload**: Users can upload MRI images directly from their mobile devices.

 - **Hybrid Model**: The app utilizes a Hybrid Model that combines classical machine learning with quantum computing techniques for improved image classification.